 I will give thanks to you, for I am fearfully and wonderfully made.
 Your works are wonderful.
 My soul knows that very well.
 (Psalm 139:14)

 I was asked to give a devotional on creativity to one of our member organizations.
 It was a fun (and creative) task.
-In my research, I came across the writings of Jonathan Edwards.
-He wrote about God’s beauty made evident in nature around us.
-He emphasized God’s glory in creation.
+In my research, I came across the writings of Jonathan Edwards who wrote about God’s beauty made evident all around us, emphasizing God’s glory in creation.
 It inspired me to write this short devotional on God’s creativity.

 OBSERVATION #1: GOD’S CREATIVITY REVEALS HIS GLORY TO US

 Nature gives us incredible reasons to glorify and praise God.
 From the magnificence of a mountain skyline to the feel of a baby’s fuzzy head, we know — we simply know — that God is the author of creation.
 We are God’s creatures, living in the creation, created by the Creator.
 All of these words point to one of God’s most supreme qualities: creativity.

 God’s creativity is intimately woven into His character and makes Him evident to us.
 To see the works of His hands is to see Him.
-When we are amazed by the hues of sky at sunset, we are experiencing the physical manifestation of His warmth and goodness to us.
+When we are amazed by the hues of the sky at sunset, we are experiencing the physical manifestation of His warmth and goodness to us.

 When unrelenting waves crash against the shoreline, we feel His unrelenting power and greatness.
-A cool breeze on a hot afternoon replenishes our bodies in the same way the Holy Spirit replenishes our soul.
+A cool breeze on a hot afternoon replenishes our bodies in the same way the Holy Spirit replenishes our souls.

 A tree, still and laden with snow in the cold and crisp morning air, sharpens our senses, reminding us of His presence.
-From soaring mountains to flat deserts, the terrain of the spiritual world floods our senses.
+From soaring mountains to flat deserts, the terrain of the physical world floods our senses.
 These are echoes of God’s majesty.
 They all attest to His creativity.

 OBSERVATION #2: GOD CREATES FOR HIS OWN GLORY AND ENJOYMENT – QUITE APART FROM US